Sunday, 22 April 2012

 Derailed

-Unable to trouble the American box office, they were first forced into DTV exile, and then condemned to ply their trade in the Europe’s far flung corners - where the cheaper production costs made it possible to eke out a living.
+Around the turn of the millennium, an entire generation of Eighties action heroes were deported en masse to Eastern Europe.
+Unable to trouble the American box office, they were first forced into direct to video exile, and then condemned to ply their trade in Europe’s far flung corners - where cheaper production costs made it possible to eke out a living while dignity quietly evaporated.

-Derailed (2002) marks Jean Claude Van Damme’s first foray into this twilight existence.
-Filmed in Bulgaria but set in Slovakia, Van Damme plays Jack Christoff an intelligence agent who has to escort a spy (Laura Harring) carrying a biological weapon across the border.
+Filmed in Bulgaria but set in Slovakia (naturally), Van Damme plays Jack Christoff, an intelligence agent tasked with escorting a spy (Laura Harring) carrying a biological weapon across the border.

 Artistic merit